-Dr. Daniel Condie is a Board-Certified dermatologist and Fellowship-trained Mohs micrographic and reconstructive surgeon who specializes in the treatment of skin cancer.
+Dr. Daniel Condie is a double board-certified dermatologist and micrographic dermatologic surgeon.
+He is fellowship-trained in Mohs and reconstructive surgery and specializes in the treatment of skin cancer.

 5030 Tennyson Pkwy